 WIFV is constantly working on ways to enhance our benefits and educational programs.
 We look forward to adding to this list in the coming year.

 2019-20 programming includes many programs related to the WIFV 40th Anniversary!
-We are honored to continue to provide relevant programming, networking, and a supportive community for independent mediamakers.
-A signature program this year is a Disrupters Lecture Series that kicks off on October 11 with Emily Best, Founder of Seed & Spark leading a panel of filmmakers discussing how taking control of funding and distribution can be disruptive for the media industry and for mediamakers!
-Other topics in the series include criticism, representation/equity, and technology.
-Events will be posted in the calendar as confirmed.
+We were honored to continue to provide relevant programming, networking, and a supportive community for independent mediamakers.
+A signature program was a Disrupters Lecture Series featuring Emily Best, Founder of Seed & Spark and Washington Post film critic Ann Hornaday.
+We also asked WIFV members to nominate Filmmakers They Admire and we got a great response.
+Love this community!

 WIFV celebrated its 35th Anniversary in 2014!
 We launched new programs to support our members and their creative endeavors including development and fundraising for a Seed Fund for Documentary Filmmakers.
-Our year’s celebration culminated at a 1970’s themed Dance Party on March 12, 2015 at Policy.
+The celebrations culminated at a 1970’s themed Dance Party on March 12, 2015 at Policy.
 Sponsors of the Dance Party included Interface Media Group, Media Central, Office of Motion Picture & Television Department, Carlyn Davis Casting, Erin Essenmacher, Monica Lee Bellais, S and S Productions, and Patrick TelePictures, Inc.

 WIFV DC celebrated its 30th Anniversary on September 10, 2009.
 This video was produced entirely by WIFV volunteers to commemorate the occasion.
 A special thanks to the WIFV Past Presidents, Sandy Cannon-Brown and Video Takes LLC for producing the video, Henninger Video for the editing, Susan England and Bethany Powell for the graphics and Human Factor, LLC for providing the music.